 Further Online Search

-Now that I have inside-out information about this alkaline water system, I went online to do some searching about this brand and the type of filtration system.
+Now that I have inside-out information about this alkaline water system, I went online to do some searching about this brand and the type of filtration system (at time of publishing).
 Here are my findings:

 1. No search results on “Eight Stars Alkaline System“.